Adam Loewen: New York Mets

-Return to the Toronto Blue Jays
+Toronto Blue Jays (second stint)

-The Toronto Blue Jays announced on January 12, 2013 that Loewen had been signed to a minor league contract with an invitation to spring training.
+The Toronto Blue Jays announced on January 12, 2013, that Loewen had been signed to a minor league contract with an invitation to spring training.
 Initially, Loewen was to start the 2013 season with the Double-A New Hampshire Fisher Cats; however, on April 2, Loewen was promoted to the Triple-A Buffalo Bisons, where he played during 2012 in the Mets farm system.
 On April 11, Loewen was sent down to Double-A New Hampshire.
 In 115 games with New Hampshire, he hit .269 with 15 home runs and 60 RBI.

 Philadelphia Phillies and return to pitching

 On April 16, 2014, Loewen signed a two-year minor league contract with the Philadelphia Phillies as a pitcher.
 The team sent him to extended spring training.
 He made two starts in May for the High-A Clearwater Threshers before being promoted to the Double-A Reading Fightin Phils.

-On August 7, 2015, Loewen was called up by the Phillies from the Triple-A Lehigh Valley IronPigs.
+On August 7, 2015, Loewen was called up by the Phillies from the Triple–A Lehigh Valley IronPigs.
+In 20 appearances for the Phillies, he struggled to a 6.98 ERA with 22 strikeouts across 19 1/3 innings of work.
+On October 7, Loewen was removed from the 40–man roster and sent outright to Triple–A Lehigh Valley.
+He elected free agency on October 12.

 Arizona Diamondbacks

 On October 30, 2015, Loewen signed a minor league contract with the Arizona Diamondbacks.
 On July 30, 2016, the Diamondbacks brought Loewen up from the Triple-A Reno Aces as a pitcher.
-He was designated for assignment on August 15.
+In 8 appearances for the Diamondbacks, he struggled to a 15.00 ERA with 3 strikeouts over 6 innings of work.
+Loewen was designated for assignment by Arizona on August 15.
+He cleared waivers and was outright to Triple-A Reno on August 18.
+Loewen elected free agency on October 5.

 Texas Rangers

 On February 13, 2017, Loewen signed a minor league contract with the Texas Rangers.
-He elected free agency on November 6, 2017.
+In 50 appearances out of the bullpen split between the Double–A Frisco RoughRiders and Triple–A Round Rock Express, he accumulated a 6–1 record and 3.81 ERA with 67 strikeouts across 52 innings pitched.
+Loewen elected free agency following the season on November 6.

 On January 12, 2018, Loewen re-signed with the Rangers.
-On May 31, 2018, Loewen was released by the Rangers after spending the beginning of 2018 with the Triple-A Round Rock Express.
+On May 31, Loewen was released by the Rangers after spending the beginning of the year with Triple-A Round Rock.

 New Britain Bees

 On June 26, 2018, Loewen signed with the New Britain Bees of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+In 26 appearances for the Bees, he registered a 3–0 record and 1.64 ERA with 28 strikeouts across 22 innings of relief.
+Loewen became a free agent following the 2018 season.